Indian shares at record highs as COVID-19 curbs ease, cases fall

 Many investors expect the Fed to maintain its dovish stance at its two-day meeting from Tuesday.
 Some board members, however, have said the central bank should start discussing tapering its bond-buying.

-Adani Power (ADAN.NS), Adani Transmission (ADAI.NS) and Adani Total Gas (ADAG.NS) fell 5% and were locked in their lower circuits.
+Adani Power, Adani Transmission and Adani Total Gas fell 5% and were locked in their lower circuits.

 Our Standards: The Thomson Reuters Trust Principles.